-Rebecca's popularity dates back to the Colonial period; after records started being kept, she hit the Top 100 in 1940, and eventually was in the Top 15, now ranking at Number 178.
-Nickname Becky is a staple in such classics as A Little Princess, The Adventures of Tom Sawyer and Vanity Fair, while the full form features in the eponymous Daphne du Maurier novel, in Ivanhoe and Rebecca of Sunnybrook Farm.
+Nickname Becky is a staple in such classics as A Little Princess, The Adventures of Tom Sawyer, and Vanity Fair, while the full form features in the eponymous Daphne du Maurier novel, in Ivanhoe, and in Rebecca of Sunnybrook Farm.